AndiSwiss/perl-exam-auto-assessment/README.md

   CPAN-Modules.

 ### Running the Scripts
-- Apart from the installation of the above mentioned CPAN-Modules,
+- For running the scripts, you need `Perl v 3.8.5` installed with the above mentioned CPAN-modules.
-- For creating empty tests (with randomized order of answers of each question), use the script `main.pl`:
+- We have successfully tested the scripts on `macOS 10.15.6` and `Linux Ubuntu 18.04`.
-  - If the user doesn't provide an argument, all the *.txt in the folder 'AssignmentDataFiles/MasterFiles/' are processed for this script: `perl src/main.pl`
+- For creating empty exam files (with randomized order of answers of each question), use the script `main.pl`:
-  - The user can provide one or multiple files as parameter
+  - If you don't provide an argument, all the *.txt in the folder 'AssignmentDataFiles/MasterFiles/' are processed for this script: `perl src/main.pl`
   - If you provide one argument, the script runs with the given file.
 Example:
   `perl src/main.pl AssignmentDataFiles/MasterFiles/short_exam_master_file.txt`
-  - The generated empty tests will be created in a subfolder named `/Generated`, inside the directory of the provided file.
+  - The generated empty exams will be created in a subfolder named `/Generated`, inside the directory of the provided file.
 Note: This subdirectory will be created if not already present.
 - For generating the score of all the files, use the script `score.pl`: